johnalison/obsidian-notes/Journal/July/30 July 2024 Tuesday.md

 [[python-Unittests-tips]]

-Adding plots comparing the input jets to the declustered jets

-Adding b(bj) test to the jet_clustering test script.

-# Found the b(bj) bug!
-- was not assigning jet_flavor correctly when declustering.

 # Hoops
 3s and then a lots of 4s

-More 4b: Comparing the synthetic data sets in different jet bins.

 [[HGCManagementMeeting 30 July 2024]]

 [[Images in Obsidian]]

-more 4b mixing: starting 4b+2j
-- test for cleanISR
-- will clean bj splittings.

 Walk home -> Drive to pick up M&T